CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ## BGP TTL Security Hop Count

 You can use the TTL security hop count option to prevent attacks against eBGP, such as denial of service (DoS) attacks.
 By default, BGP messages are sent to eBGP neighbors with an IP time-to-live (TTL) of 1, which requires the peer to be directly connected, otherwise, the packets expire along the way.
 (You can adjust the TTL with the {{<link url="#ebgp-multihop" text="eBGP multihop">}} option.)
-An attacker can easily adjust the TTL of packets so that they appear to originating from a peer that is directly connected.
+An attacker can easily adjust the TTL of packets so that they appear to be originating from a peer that is directly connected.

 The BGP TTL security hops option inverts the direction in which the TTL is counted.
 Instead of accepting only packets with a TTL set to 1, only BGP messages with a TTL greater than or equal to 255 minus the specified hop count are accepted.